r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit_resource_files.md

 <br /><br /><br />

 ## RESOURCE SCRIPTS IN POST EXPLOITATION
 <blockquote>Auto-run scripts are great when you need multiple modules to run automatically.
 Lets assume the first thing(s) we do after a successfully exploitation its to elevate the current session to NT authority/system, take a screenshot of current desktop, migrate to another process and run post exploitation modules.
-Having all this commands inside a rc script saves us time (automation).</blockquote>
+Having all this commands inside a rc script saves us time.</blockquote>

 - **Resource script to elevate session,take screenshots, migrate and run post-modules::**`[bash prompt]`<br />